ppreshant/ppreshant.github.io/blog_notes.md

 ## General blog improvements
 - [ ] Add a comments section.
 See [here](https://clarewest.github.io/blog/post/claps-and-comments-in-blogdown/) for ideas
+	- Need to figure out adding `.Site.Params` variable for `commentsrepo`
 - [ ] Enable spellcheck so I can directly edit the index.md files in obsidian - cleaner view
 - [ ] Change theme, while it is still early.
 Need to create new website looks like